Wild Alaskan Company

 Instructions

-2. Add chili flakes and extra virgin olive oil - season to taste with salt.
-Set Chimichurri mix aside.
+1. Combine cilantro, parsley, oregano, thyme in a mixing bowl.
+Add chili flakes and extra virgin olive oil, then season to taste with salt.
+Set chimichurri mix aside.

-10. Combine red wine vinegar with the Chimichurri mix and serve alongside the scallops.
+6. Combine red wine vinegar with the chimichurri mix and serve alongside the scallops.

 Consuming raw or undercooked meats, poultry, seafood, shellfish, or eggs may increase your risk of food-borne illness, especially if you have a certain medical condition.
 The FDA recommends an internal temperature of 145°F for cooked fish.